hibernate/hibernate-matrix-testing/Readme.md

 *    A custom profile directory, which can be named by setting a system property named _hibernate-matrix-databases_

 These directories are searched recursively.
 We leverage this in Hibernate to allow the standard _databases_ directory to hold local profiles too.
-That is achieved by a _.gitignore_ which says to ignore any directory named _local_ under the directory _databases_.
+That is achieved by a _.gitignore_ file which says to ignore any directory named _local_ under the directory _databases_.
 So one option to provide custom profiles is to drop them in there.
 That has the benefit of not having to specify _hibernate-matrix-databases_ Within these directories, the plugin looks for sub-directories which either: